Nutritional IV Therapy

 Vitamin therapy clinic located in the heart of Toronto!

 Our IV hangover drip is packed with a powerhouse of nutrients that are detoxifying, anti-inflammatory and anti-nausea.
-Meanwhile, our detox drip is considered to be the most ideal method for alcohol and drug detox.
+Meanwhile, a detox drip is considered to be an ideal method for alcohol and drug detox.
 Drop by our IV therapy Toronto clinic – 1200 Bay Street #1102, Toronto, ON M5R 2A5.

-Naturopathic cancer support – know more how we can help!
+Naturopathic medicine as an adjunct cancer support therapy- know more how we can help!

-Contact our naturopath specialist – book a complimentary consultation today.
+Contact our naturopath – book a complimentary meeting today.

-Naturopathy treatment is ideally given by a licensed and certified Naturopathic doctor.
-Our specialist, Dr. Amauri Caversan, ND , has years of experience in wellness medicine.
-Backed by scientific research and studies, naturopathy is also beneficial for cancer patients.
-To know more, call us at (416) 922-4114 for a 15-min complimentary consultation.
+Naturopathy treatment is ideally given by a licensed Naturopathic doctor.
+Our specialist, Dr. Amauri Caversan, ND, has years of experience in wellness medicine.
+Backed by scientific research and studies, naturopathy is also beneficial as an adjunct support therapy for cancer patients.
+To know more, call us at (416) 922-4114 for a 15-min complimentary introductory meeting.

 Brampton, situated South of Ontario, is Canada’s 9th largest and is also the second fastest growing city, making it a very diverse and vibrant city.